aluminmi/SA2_APM1110/SA2_num1_Cuerdo_Morillo.md

 ![](SA2_num1_Cuerdo_Morillo_files/figure-gfm/histogram-1.png)<!-- -->

 Given the histogram, we can now proceed to conduct the Kolmogrov-Smirnov (KS) Test.
-The smallest KS resuly will be the best fit for the data.
+The smallest KS result will be the best fit for the data.

 ##### Kolmogrov-Smirnov Test